Skip to main content

 • Enable faculty, staff, and students to collaborate to advance sustainability and climate action at the University and in the community.

-• Empower Penn community members play a central role in creating a sustainable community that centers humanity and justice in balance with planetary needs.
+• Empower Penn community members play a central role in creating a sustainable community that centers humanity in balance with planetary needs.

 Spacing: 50px